paduathiago/virtual-memory-simulator/README.md

 # Virtual Memory Simulator

-## This simulator implements data structures and algorithms which consist the mechanisms necessary to virtual memory menagment.
+## This simulator implements data structures and algorithms which consist in the mechanisms necessary to virtual memory management.
 ## The following algorithms have been implemented:
 - FIFO
 - Second chance